MatusOllah/gophengine/README.md

 **GophEngine** is a Go implementation of **Friday Night Funkin'** (a popular FOSS rhythm game) with improvements, bringing new features, performance enhancements, and a cleaner experience.
 Built from the ground up in **Go and Ebitengine**, GophEngine aims to provide an easy-to-use modding framework and foster a supportive community for FNF fans.

 > [!NOTE]
 > This is not the vanilla game.
-This is a modification of the original game and is not affiliated with or endorsed by the Funkin' Crew or Newgrounds.
+This is a fan-made reimplementation of the original game and is not affiliated with or endorsed by the Funkin' Crew or Newgrounds.
+> Think of GophEngine as to FNF what Black Mesa is to Half-Life - a fan-made remake and improvement, built from the ground up.

 ## Why?